oracle-livelabs/oci/healthcare-innovations/ai-vision/ai-vision-train/ai-vision-train-model.md

-# Lab 7: Train the model using Image Classification AI model
+# Train the model using Image Classification AI model

 ## Introduction